This website uses cookies that store information about your usage of the page. By continuing to use this page you confirm you are happy with that.

 Patrick is currently a CoI of the UKRI TAS hub's pump priming project Kaspar explains and an advisory board member of the Norwegian project Human Interactive Robotics in Healthcare (HIRo).
 He was also a CoI of the AAIP funded feasibility project Assuring safety and social credibility.
 Previously, he been a postdoctoral researcher in the Robot House 2.0 project, an EPSRC strategic equipment grant, and in the Cognitive Service Robotics Apartment, a large-scale project within the DFG-funded excellence cluster CITEC where he was a member of the Cognitive Systems Engineering group.

-Hospital@home, SWAG, EMERGENCE, EMBOA, Kaspar Explains, Robot House 2.0, SocCred
+Hospital@home, SWAG, FLUIDITY, EMERGENCE, EMBOA, Kaspar Explains, Robot House 2.0, SocCred

 human-robot interaction, social robotics, robotic home companions, agent migration and mobile robotics